 When it comes to adding this wonderful chemopreventive agent to your lifestyle, then you have got plenty of options.
 It comes in all sorts of concentrations and forms to deliver you the benefits of GSE.
-You can either go for the liquid form or take it as a pill or a capsule to be taken orally.
+You can either take the liquid form or as a pill or a capsule, orally.
 You can use it this way: take 10 drops of the grape seed extract concentrate liquid in a glass of fresh juice or water.
 Drink it with the meal or without a meal.
 You can drink this solution up to 3 times a day.

 If you choose to take capsules then take a capsule once or twice a day.
 Whatever option you may choose, ensure that you take a proper consultation with your physician or specialist before making any decision.
 This will help you know the exact dosage and if you can go for the GSE or GSE-based products.

 If you are taking warfarin or other anticoagulants then you should avoid GSE intake.
 According to laboratory studies, grape seeds can increase the risk of bleeding.
 You are taking a CYP3A4 substrate drug and or, UGT substrate drugs.
 Laboratory studies suggest that grape seeds may increase the risk of side effects.

 Side effects and Risks

 Every drug has some kind of side effects.
 GSE is no exception to that.
 The grape seed extract is generally considered safe.
 Headache, itching of the scalp, dizziness, and nausea are some of the side effects of using GSE.